 So far, Iran has avoided any intervention intended to damage the Bahraini political scene by its hidden and evident capabilities, but if Al Khalifa family hate speech continues, Iran’s behavior would not be the same.

 Iranian people have proved their peace-loving nature and its commitment to ethics, either moral or religious; but if the threshold is violated, then Saddam’s fate will happen to Al Khalifa family.

-Posted by Veterans Today on 6:58 am, With 0 Reads, Filed under Of Interest.
+Posted by GPD on January 5, 2013, With 1794 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.